libis/opening_hours_cloudapp/README.md

 Clicking the worldglobe-icon opens the translations-dialog.

 ### Translations
 The translations-dialog allows the user to enter the translations of certain fields.
-The Apply-button keep the chnages made in memory but these will only be saved after clicking the Save-button.
+The Apply-button keeps the changes made in memory but these will only be saved after clicking the Save-button.
 The Close-button closes the dialog and forgets the changes.

 ![Translations](https://github.com/libis/opening_hours_cloudapp/blob/main/cloudapp/docs/translate.png)